-On March 12, 2024, the Authority issued 2024 Series A fixed rate bonds in the amount of \$197,195,000 under the Bond Resolution.
-The bond proceeds are to be used to refund a portion of the Authority's outstanding bonds and to fund the purchase of single-family whole loans and mortgage backed securities.
+On February 6, 2025, the Authority issued 2025 Series A fixed rate bonds in the amount of \$299,995,000 under the Bond Resolution.
+The bond proceeds were used to pay down the Wells Fargo line of credit and are also to be used to fund the purchase of single-family whole loans and mortgage-backed securities.